 Have you ever scarfed down a bowl of high fiber cereal 30 minutes prior to a long run?
 Skipped breakfast before a four-hour bike ride?
 Eaten something you’ve never had for breakfast on the morning of a big race?
-Unfortunately, I have to admit that I have done all of these things.
-While these no-no’s may seem obvious to some, I’ll bet that there are a lot of beginner, intermediate, and even advanced athletes who have made these very same mistakes.
+While these no-no’s may seem obvious to some, athletes of all ages and levels have likely made these mistakes and endure the consequences.

 Glycogen: The Workout Fuel

 What is glycogen, and what purpose does it serve?
-Glycogen, which is largely created and stored in the muscle and liver cells, is our main form of stored carbohydrates.
-When we require energy, the glycogen is converted to glucose, fulfilling our energy needs.
-Muscle glycogen, comprised of stored carbohydrates in the muscles, serves as the primary fuel source for the majority of exercise that we perform.
+Glycogen is the body's main storage form of carbohydrates and is largely created and stored in the muscle and liver cells.
+When energy is expended, glycogen is converted to glucose that is then used to meet the body's energy needs.
+Muscle glycogen serves as the primary fuel source for the majority of exercise that we perform.
 Depending on the intensity of a workout, muscle glycogen stores can be depleted within 1-2 hours.
-Once depleted, your body can only work at 50% of its maximal capacity, otherwise known as “bonking,” or “hitting the wall.”
-In order to prevent bonking, and to maximize performance, fueling up properly prior to working out is crucial.
-Furthermore, knowing your specific levels of key blood biomarkers, such as glucose, vitamin D, vitamin B12, can help you target which nutrients you need to work on.
-An InsideTracker blood analysis plan will tell you which biomarkers you need to improve, as well as suggest foods that will help you to fuel up optimally.
+Once depleted, your body can only work at 50% of its maximal capacity, otherwise known as “bonking,” or “hitting the wall".
+In order to prevent bonking, and to maximize performance, fueling up properly prior to working out is crucial for these two reasons.

-If you like to workout before the sun rises, or eating before exercise makes your stomach upset, a pre-workout chow down isn’t necessary.
-However, while you may not need to eat prior to a moderate intensity workout (such as a 20 minute jog), re-think your strategy if you are planning a longer, or higher intensity workout.
-Consider the option of having a bedtime snack on the night before a morning workout.
+If you like to workout early in the mornings, or eating before exercise makes your stomach upset, a pre-workout chow down isn’t necessary.
+However, while you may not need to eat prior to a moderate intensity workout (such as a 20 minute jog), re-think your strategy if you're planning a longer, or higher intensity workout.
+Consider having a bedtime snack (breakfast before bed anyone?) on the night before a morning workout.

-A small, high-GI carbohydrate is composed of easily digestible sugars.
-This ensures that the snack is digested prior to exercise, and that the energy is available to fuel your workout.
-(While the full process of digestion actually takes hours, eating a high-GI snack means that you won't have food bouncing around in your stomach during exercise.
-Although great for digestive health, fiber is actually digested in the colon, and consuming too much fiber before a workout can cause an upset stomach.
-Fat actually slows digestion, and should be avoided right before a workout.
-A high-GI carb is easy to digest, and provides more immediate energy.)
+A small, high-GI carbohydrate is composed of simple sugars.
+This ensures that the snack is digested prior to exercise, and that the energy is available for fuel.
+While the full process of digestion actually takes hours, eating a high-GI snack means that food won't linger and bounce around in the stomach while exercising.

 Small snacks work best for workouts early in the morning, or for shorter workouts (generally less than 45 minutes).
 If you’ve got a long, intense workout session planned, opt for something higher in carbs and protein (see option #3, the balanced meal) in order to have more sustained energy.